 This farm is central to our mission to introduce beekeeping as a craft & therapy to vulnerable communities in the UK.

 Our founder, Ali, is a Syrian activist living in London.
 He arrived in 2014 to escape the brutality and destruction caused by the Syrian government and was awarded asylum.
 In 2019, he quit his work in London’s fashion industry to pursue beekeeping as a therapeutic intervention for his mental health as well as other refugees and asylum seekers in the UK.

 Ali is trained in British beekeeping methods, with a focus on organic and natural beekeeping methods.

-We need your help to reach and support vulnerable communities, we are raising funds for our farm in Kent and the money will go toward:
+We need your help to reach and support vulnerable communities.
+We are raising funds for our farm in Kent and the money will go toward:

 Beekeeping is an ancient skill with therapeutic and environmental benefits.